← Back to 漢書

 使 滿

-Hence the saying: supreme strategy prevents battle; if battle occurs, it prevents defeat; if defeat comes, it prevents annihilation.
-Under ideal governance, institutions were so effective that coercive capacity existed but was rarely used.
+Therefore it is said: 'One good at commanding does not deploy; one good at deployment does not fight; one good at fighting does not lose; one good at losing does not perish.'
+When Shun ordered the hundred officials and Gao Yao served as judicial officer, tasked with 'barbarians troubling Xia, bandits and rebels,' yet punishment had no use—this is what is meant by one good at commanding not deploying.
 Tang and Wu's legitimacy made victory decisive once forces were arrayed, minimizing prolonged combat.
 Huan's record shows effective campaigning and interstate stabilization without strategic defeat.
 Even after catastrophic defeat under Wu pressure, King Zhao entered exile with popular support.
-The king told them to go back; he said there was no need to fear lack of a ruler.
-The elders replied that with such a worthy ruler they could not abandon him.
-They followed him as a body.
+The king said: 'Elders, return home!
+Why worry that there will be no ruler?'
+The elders replied, 'We have a ruler as worthy as this!'
+They all followed him together.
 Others appealed to Qin in tears, and Qin was moved to dispatch aid.
 With allied support Chu recovered, illustrating how political legitimacy can survive even major military defeat.
 Qin then pursued total conquest through accumulated advantage, strategic geography, and ruthless generals.
 By overreliance on coercion and deceit, Qin alienated society; its own lower ranks eventually joined the coalition that destroyed it.
 That is the lowest strategic outcome.
 The proper function of military force is restorative: preserving order, rescuing the endangered, and eliminating harm.
 Hence the great founders' strategists left enduring political lineages, their merit recognized alongside dynastic houses.
 In decadent times, rulers chased gain through fraud and violence, producing mass slaughter in both urban sieges and territorial wars.
 The lineages of Sunzi, Wuzi, Shang Yang, and Bai Qi ended in violent ruin, and their victories did not endure.
 Consequences answer in kind; that is how moral causation operates.

 7